A. J. Bouye: Denver Broncos

 On March 3, 2020, the Jaguars agreed to trade Bouye to the Denver Broncos for a 2020 fourth-round pick originally acquired from the San Francisco 49ers.
 The deal became official on March 18.

-He suffered a dislocated shoulder in Week 1 and was placed on injured reserve on September 16, 2020.
+Bouye suffered a dislocated shoulder in Week 1 against the Titans and was placed on injured reserve on September 16, 2020.
 He was activated on October 24.
 He played in seven games, starting in all of them and recorded six passes defensed and no interceptions for the first time since his rookie season.
 On December 9, Bouye was suspended by the NFL for the next six games for violating the league's policy on performance-enhancing drugs.
 He missed the final four games of the season.

 Bouye was released on February 10, 2021, to clear cap space for the upcoming free agency period.

 Carolina Panthers

 Bouye signed with the Carolina Panthers on April 12, 2021.
 He entered the 2021 season as a starting cornerback for the Panthers.

-He suffered a foot injury in Week 14 and was placed on injured reserve on December 21.
-He finished the season with 28 tackles, three passes defensed, and a forced fumble through 10 games and seven starts.
+Bouye suffered a foot injury in Week 14 and was placed on injured reserve on December 21, 2021.
+He finished the 2021 season with 28 tackles, three passes defensed, and a forced fumble in 10 games and seven starts.

 On March 14, 2022, Bouye was released by the Panthers.

 NFL career statistics

 Personal life

 When Bouye was only three years old, his mother, Jackie Baskin, died from breast and brain cancer.
 She was diagnosed with breast cancer and died nine months later after the cancer spread to her brain.
-She left Bouye and his older sister, Erin Baskin-Bradshaw.
-He was raised by his father, Steve Bouye, who promised his mother to always look after their son while she was on her deathbed.
-His father worked as a corrections officer for multiple facilities, including the United States Penitentiary in Atlanta.
+Jackie left Bouye and his older sister, Erin Baskin-Bradshaw.
+Bouye was raised by his father, Steve Bouye, who promised his mother to always look after their son while she was on her deathbed.
+Steve worked as a corrections officer for multiple facilities, including the United States Penitentiary in Atlanta.
 Bouye is a member of the American Cancer Society's Athlete Council and also participates in the Crucial Catch Challenge.

-Bouye is also a cousin of Boston Celtics shooting guard Jaylen Brown who was the 3rd overall pick in the 2016 NBA draft and a 2021 NBA All-Star.
-Bouye is married.
+Bouye is a cousin of Boston Celtics shooting guard Jaylen Brown, who was the third overall pick in the 2016 NBA draft, a 3× NBA All-Star, and the 2024 NBA Finals MVP.
+Bouye married Laureynn Bouye in February 2022, together they have four children.